SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/SBND_Guide_for_Summer_2020.md

-5. Look at the Generated Events in the Event Display(#5-Look-at-the-Generated-Events-in-the-Event-Display)
+5. Look at the Generated Events in the Event Display
 ---------------------------------------------------------------------------------------------------------------------------

 More information on how to use the event display are